 - Connection to the network of CivicSpark alum and AmeriCorps alums

 The Segal Education Award is given to Fellows upon the successful completion of their service year.
-For the 2022-23 service year, the amount is $6,495 and it is meant to help the Fellow pay for educational expenses, such as loans, going to grad school, getting certificates, or for school supplies post-AmeriCorps.
+For the 2022-23 service year, the amount for Fellows who serve a at least 1700 hours will be $6,495, and those who serve 1200 will receive $4,546.50.
+It is meant to help the Fellow pay for educational expenses, such as loans, going to grad school, getting certificates, or for school supplies post-AmeriCorps.
 The award is not given to the Fellow as cash or a check; the Fellow must request that AmeriCorps make a payment to an eligible loan provider or school, and AmeriCorps will make payments directly to them on your behalf.
 The Segal Education Award must be used within 7 years of completing the program.

-The California For All (CFA) Education Award was meant to invest in the power of service as part of Governor Newsom’s vision to help realize a “California For All” by addressing critical community needs through people power.
-With the CFA Award, Fellows’ total education awards would reach $10,000 (between the Segal and CFA).
-At this time, a plan is in place to have a CFA Award for the 2022-23 service year, but nothing has been confirmed.
-We will update this if anything changes.
+The California For All (CFA) Education Award began in 2019 and is meant to invest in the power of service as part of Governor Newsom’s vision to help realize a “California For All” by addressing critical community needs through people power.
+With the CFA Award, Fellows who successfully complete a full-time (1700 hours) service year within California will receive a total education award of $10,000 (between the Segal and CFA Education Awards).
+For the 2022-23 service, the CFA Award will be $3,505.

 No, CivicSpark is not able to provide housing or relocation assistance for Fellows at this time.
 However, we have a housing board to make it easier for incoming Fellows to connect with one another before the service year to find housing together or learn about housing opportunities within the region they’ll be placed in from alumni and/or current Fellows.